munoz437/react-spa-sandbox/README.md

    npm run dev

 4. **Open in browser**
-   The application will automatically open in your default browser at:
+   The application will automatically open in your default browser